Farid Fata: Sentencing

 Fata's sentencing hearing began on July 3, 2015.
 At the hearing, dozens of Fata's victims revealed how the unnecessary chemotherapy treatments had harmed them.
 For example, Robert Sobieray lost nearly all of his teeth after being falsely diagnosed with blood cancer and still twitched uncontrollably.
 Patty Hester lost much of her hair after being falsely told she was terminally ill with myelodysplastic syndrome, and the stress of finding out about Fata's deceit gave her high blood pressure.
 Another patient, "C. C.", said that due to 177 unnecessary chemo treatments, she had problems with her bladder, bowel and kidneys so serious that she could no longer perform basic tasks.

 On July 10, 2015, Fata addressed the court for the first time.
 He said he was "horribly ashamed" of his behavior, and admitted giving in to a "self-destructive" quest for power and wealth.
 Borman was unmoved and sentenced Fata to 45 years in prison, saying that Fata had committed "huge, horrific" crimes.
 The sentence Borman imposed is barely one-fourth of what prosecutors sought, and was deemed insufficient by many of Fata's victims.
 Nonetheless, since federal sentencing guidelines require an offender to serve at least 85 percent of their sentences, at his age Fata will likely die in prison.
 McQuade publicly thanked Maunglay and Karadsheh for exposing what she described as "the most serious fraud case in the history of the country".
 Fata also faces myriad civil suits.
 Karadsheh announced in January 2016 that he had reached a $1.7 million settlement.
 Maunglay, who did not file a lawsuit, will not take any financial reward.

-Fata is serving his sentence at Federal Correctional Institution, Williamsburg in Salters, South Carolina.
+Fata is serving his sentence at Federal Correctional Institution, Greenville in Greenville, Illinois.
 His earliest possible release will be December 11, 2050, when he will be 85 years old.

-Fata requested that his guilty plea be tossed in May 2018, based on the assertion that he received poor legal advice that resulted in his guilty plea and that he has always maintained his innocence, despite his admission of guilt during his sentencing hearing.
-He stated in the filing, "My guilty pleas were not the result of my actually being guilty.
-From day one to the present, I have steadfastly maintained my innocence."
+Fata filed a 28 U.S.C. §2255 motion requesting that his guilty plea be tossed in May 2018, based on the assertion that he received poor legal advice that resulted in his guilty plea and that he has always maintained his innocence, despite his admission of guilt during his sentencing hearing.
+He stated in the filing, "...my guilty pleas were not the result of my actually being guilty.
+From day one to the present, I have steadfastly maintained my innocence.".
+The District Court rejected Fata's motion on May 27, 2020, after determining that Fata had submitted forged documents, and denied him a certificate of appealability.
+His attempt to obtain a certificate of appealability was denied by the appeals court in November 2020.